BarryDigby/barrydigby.github.io/ChIP-Seq/pipeline.md

 > You must place the `@RG` string in double quotes for the variable expansion to work.

-### Samtools sort
+# 3. Samtools sort

 After generating `bam` files for all of the samples the next step is to sort and index the files.
-Additionally, we will generate statistics about the bam files and add them to our `fastqc` folder.

 > run this in the `bwa/` directory containing the `bam` files.